 Record your product information in this table.

+necora your product into ormation in this table.

+Product name

+Machine type

+, ,,

+Model number

+Serial number

+Key serial number

+Key manufacturer

-Product name Machine type Model number Serial number Key serial number Key manufacturer Key phone number
+Key phone number

+, p

 Creating an emergency recovery-repair diskette

 At your earliest opportunity, create a recovery-repair diskette, and an IBM Enhanced Diagnostics diskette, and store them in a safe place.
 In the unlikely event that your desktop becomes unusable, you can use the recovery-repair diskette to access the Product Recovery program.
 Additional information about the diskette is in Access IBM.
 For more information about using this diskette, see the User's Guide on the IBM IntelliStation Documentation CD.